FRCTeam3255/NURDVision/README.md

 __Step 1__: Download install.sh to jetson and run it.
 Type:

 	wget https://github.com/FRCTeam3255/NURDVision/raw/master/install.sh; bash ./install.sh

 (this may take a few hours)

+__Step 2__: once complete you can now download the latest code, compile and run it, type:

+	nurdall

+_Jetson NURDVision installation complete!_

+### PC NURDVision installation:

+__Step 1__: Download install.sh to your computer and run it.
+Type:

+	wget https://github.com/FRCTeam3255/NURDVision/raw/master/install-pc.sh; bash ./install-pc.sh

+(this may take a few hours)